Amazon Obhijaan: Plot

-The sequel to the Chander Pahar film, the story begins with Shankar living in his hometown when he is approached by a young Italian woman named Anna Florian to accompany her and her father, Marco Florian, in finding mythical El Dorado, the city of gold in Amazon.
+The sequel to the Chander Pahar film, the story shifts to 5 years after the incidents of Chander Pahar.
+In 1915, Shankar living in his hometown when he is approached by a young Italian woman named Anna Florian to accompany her and her father, Marco Florian, in finding mythical El Dorado, the city of gold in Amazon.
 Thus, the journey of Shankar begins.